Skip to main content

 position

 Position in search results where interaction occurred (0-indexed).
-NOT REQUIRED.
+REQUIRED.
 Critical for Learning to Rank - helps identify position bias.
 E.g., position=0 means first result, position=9 means 10th result.
 Higher engagement at lower positions suggests higher quality.

 Required range: x >= 0